Richie Jen

 Richie Jen Hsien-chi (任賢齊 (Rén Xiánqí, Jîm Hiân-chê), born 23 June 1966), also known as Richie Ren, is a Taiwanese singer and actor.
-He graduated from the Chinese Culture University's physical education department.

-Jen debuted in December 1990 with the studio album Ask Again under Synco Cultural Corporation.
-In 1996, he signed a contract with Rock Records and released the album I Feel Good!, which sold over 160,000 copies in Taiwan.
+Jen debuted in December 1990 with the studio album Ask Again (再問一次).
+In 1996, he signed with Rock Records and released the album I Feel Good!.
 His breakthrough came at the end of 1996 with his fifth studio album, Too Softhearted, which sold over 1,000,000 copies in China and over 2,300,000 copies across Asia.
 His seventh album, Love Like Pacific Ocean (1998), became one of the best-selling albums of all time in Taiwan with over 1,200,000 copies sold.
 The record spawned the single "Hey Girl Look Over Here" (對面的女孩看過來), which was named the most popular song of 1998 by Hit FM in Taiwan.

 Early life

 Jen was born and grew up in Tianzhong Township, Changhua County, Taiwan.
-He attended Changhua County Tianzhong Senior High School and at the age of 21 he entered the physical education department of Chinese Culture University.
+He attended Changhua County Tianzhong Senior High School and at the age of 21 he entered Chinese Culture University, majoring in physical education.
 He also started to work at a musical instrument store while learning how to play guitar.